microsoft/TypeScript-Compiler-Notes/codebase/src/compiler/checker-relations.md

 We use those relations for different things in the checker, and in general we have all those different relations because sometimes we wanna be more strict, and sometimes we don't.

-We use **assignability** to check if an argument can be passed to a function, or if an expression can be assigned to a variable:
+We use **assignability** for most things in the checker.
+For instance, we use it to check if an argument can be passed to a function, or if an expression can be assigned to a variable:

 ```ts
 declare let x: number;